Havana shopping

 There are bargains galore, such as detailed replicas of some of Havana's architectural wonders that can be boxed for carrying home.

-But the climate has been hard on the older books and magazines, and the subject matter is severely controlled.
-However, you can come across rare baseball or fashion magazines from the early 20th century which have survived intact.
+The climate has been hard on the older books and magazines, and the subject matter is controlled.
+However, you can find rare baseball or fashion magazines from the early 20th century which have survived intact.

 Obispo ends near Parque Central.
 Cross through, past the baseball fanatics, and you will see the grand Hotel Inglaterra.
 On either side begin two of the most interesting shopping experiences in the City: